cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ### **3) Instantiated knowledge graph with time series**

-In order to forecast a time series, this series has to be instantiated using  [this Time Series Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) beforehand.
+In order to forecast a time series, this series has to be instantiated using  [the Time Series Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) beforehand.
+[The district heating instantiation module](https://github.com/cambridge-cares/pirmasens) provides an example how that can look like.
+In case you do not have access you might reach out to sm453@cam.ac.uk to get access.

 ### **4) Endpoints**